1 - Achieve Federal ATO

 • CVSS scoring, severity distribution, and other helpful risk indicators so you can quickly spot anything that needs attention.

-Viewing and Enforcing Policy Evaluations
+View and Enforce Policy Evaluations

 Anchore Enterprise also lets you apply and enforce security policies directly against your running images—so you’re not just observing problems, you’re controlling them.